Actor and Action Modular Network for Text-based Video Segmentation: Experimental Results and Discussions

-We provide some qualitative results from A2D Sentences in Figure \ref{fig:visualization}.
-For each video, the first row shows the input video frames, the second row shows the segmentation results from the method in \cite{gavrilyuk2018actor}, the third row shows the results from the method in \cite{wang2019asymmetric}, the fourth row shows the segmentation results from our AAMN.
-It can be observed that our method can produce better visual qualitative results than previous methods.
-More details of actor are presented in our results, such as the body contour of the ``\emph{girl}" is more clear in the first video, the left and right lags of the standing ``\emph{man}'' are easy to distinguish in the second video, the arms of the ``\emph{baby}" are more obvious in the third video.
-Although our method can generate more accurate masks for actor in consecutive frames, we notice that there are existing some failure cases, such as in the first, third and sixth frames of the third video, the left ``\emph{dog}" and right ``\emph{dog}" are confused so that only one mask of the dogs can be seen.
-The reason caused confusion of two dogs lies in mismatching of the actor and action modules.
-The contextual information is integrated in action module of AAMN, but it seems to fail to infer the relationship between the actors who have same categories.
-To address this problem, we will consider to model the inter-class and intra-class relationships between actor and actor/object to promote the actor-action localization in the future work.
+To qualitatively validate the effectiveness of our method, we provide some segmentation results in sampled frames for two videos on A2D Sentences.
+The visualization results are shown in Fig. \ref{fig:visualization}, where mask colors correspond to query colors.
+For each example, the first row shows input video frames.
+The second row shows the results produced by the method in \cite{gavrilyuk2018actor}.
+The third row shows the results produced by the method in \cite{wang2019asymmetric}.
+The last row shows the results produced by our method.
+It can be observed that our method can produce better visual qualitative results than previous methods, and more details of the actor are presented in our results.
+For example, the boundaries of the toddler in the first video and two man in the second video are clearer than the results produced by two other methods.
+Besides, segmentation results from methods in \cite{gavrilyuk2018actor, wang2019asymmetric} involve confused pixels between different actors in two videos.
+Such confused pixels indicate that these methods cannot precisely distinguish the referred actors in sampled frames.
+Different from them, our method enables to correctly distinguish the referred actors and generate more precise segmentation masks.